PronghornDigital/Montana-News-Archive/index.md

 Specifically, it's an open-source web application, and this website provides instructions to stations on how to download and install the system for their own stations to use.

-Sure, there are other systems out there.
-But none specifically tailored to giving local broadcasters the tools they need to organize their historical materials with the following philosophy:
+The application is specifically tailored to giving local broadcasters the tools they need to organize their historical materials with the following philosophy:

 * **Step-by-step approach:** This system was designed with steps in place so that broadcasters can eat the proverbial elephant one bite at a time.
 Each step in the process provides a benefit, even if the system is not implemented to completion.
 No wasted time here.
 * **Open-source code:** The code for the system is free to use and open-source.